-Other tribal communities believed there was nothing to be done about the desecration that had already taken place and simply wanted museums to show the objects and remains respect.
-The Native American Graves Protection and Repatriation Act has served to strengthen communication and collaboration between tribes and museums and has brought about new kinds of museum work on many levels.
+Other tribal communities believed there was nothing to be done about the desecration that had already taken place and simply wanted museums to show the objects and remains with respect.
+NAGPRA has served to strengthen communication and collaboration between tribes and museums and has brought about new kinds of museum work on many levels.
 But, NAGPRA also set the stage for contests over the limits of exercising tribal sovereignty.

 This came into full view in 1996, when two non-Indians found human remains along the banks of the Columbia River near Kennewick, Washington.
 When an initial study revealed them to be the most complete skeletal remains of greatest antiquity ever found in North America, archaeologists celebrated.
 They believed Kennewick Man, as they called him, would reveal new insights into the peopling of the Americas.

 The Umatilla and four other Pacific Northwest tribes, however, argued that the person, whom they referred to as the Ancient One, was their ancestor.
 And, citing NAGPRA, they contended that he should be returned to them and reburied immediately.

 The struggle between the scientists and the tribes lasted almost a decade.
 The Pacific Northwest tribes argued that oral tradition told them everything they needed to know to prove their relationship.
 But the scientists didn’t see it that way.
 The only way to prove cultural affiliation, from their perspective, was to proceed with the very DNA testing the tribes opposed.